Semprini/cbe/README.md

 browse to http://localhost:8000/api for the api interface
 ```

+How is this different to an API from a product?
+The API/Persistence/Admin uses generic foreign keys to express relationships that would never be part of a product.
+The persistence layer has pointers to abstract classes which provides a faithful realization of the data model.
+This enables the data to be used in all business contexts.

 Entity Domains:
 - Party - Entities relating to individuals, organizations, how to contact them and the roles they play
 - Location - Entities for addresses and places